|

 HUMBERT

-leaves 'Ramsdale,'
+leaves 'Ramsdale',

-New England (Massachusetts?) on
+New England on

 Wednesday,